davidp94/open-decentralized-gds/presentations/august_2018.md

 - More complex RevenueManagementSystem that checks if sender has AirlineMembershipTokenLevel1
 - Consortium Airlines Contract - RevenueManagementSystem that interacts with consortium in order to do more complex price computation
 - Consumer pays in retail w/ Loyalty tokens & Dai + Fiat
+- Consumer can exchange his Loyalty Tokens to Dai on Decentralized Exchange or exchange for fiat on Kraken/Coinbase...
 - IoT Retail rewards consumer when he is in store w/ Loyalty tokens
+- IoT Retail create campaign on chain in order to increase frequentation of the retail store
 # Extensions
 # Technology Stack Summary
 - Ethereum, Solidity, React, dApp